 (*) Board Member meeting the independence requirements specified in Art.
 148, paragraph 3, of Legislative Decree no. 58/98.

-The Board of Directors of 7 November 2016, inter alia, appointed Mr. Giovanni Carlino as Managing Director of the Company with all the ordinary and extraordinary administration powers, in addition to the power to represent the Company, so that he can perform all the operations described in the business purpose, except for those that are legally, or as established in the Bylaws, under the responsibility of the Board or Shareholders’ Meeting.
+The Board of Directors of 8 April 2019, inter alia, appointed Mr. Mario Pietribiasi as Managing Director of the Company with all the ordinary and extraordinary administration powers, in addition to the power to represent the Company, so that he can perform all the operations described in the business purpose, except for those that are legally, or as established in the Bylaws, under the responsibility of the Board or Shareholders’ Meeting.

 The members of the Board of Statutory Auditors are: